nader122-lab/Embedded-System/README.md

-# Lab 4
-Given code for lab 4
+# Given code for lab 4

 The purpose of this project is to illustrate the use of
  1. Event flags, which are used to signal between threads